TatsumiSuenaga/whatshouldieat/README.md

 Runs both the client and server concurrently

 ## Environment file
-Store API Keys and Passwords in a `./server/main.env` file Here is the example template of `main.env`
+Store API Keys and Passwords in a `./server/.env` file Here is the example template of `.env`
 ```
 GOOGLE_API_KEY=key
 etc...